-• Generally, individuals (including sole proprietors) are not exempt from backup withholding.

-• Except as provided below, corporations are exempt from backup withholding for certain payments, including interest and dividends.

-• Corporations are not exempt from backup withholding for payments made in settlement of payment card or third party network transactions.
+Exempt payee code.
+Generally, individuals (including sole proprietors) are not exempt from backup withholding.
+Corporations are exempt from backup withholding for certain payments, such as interest and dividends.
+Corporations are not exempt from backup withholding for payments made in settlement of payment card or third party network transactions.